 A shorter version of rugby involving teams of seven players competing over two seven-minute halves has grown in popularity and importance.
 The game began in Scotland in 1883 and was played spasmodically, often at the beginning of the rugby season, during the 20th century.
 It became more significant following the establishment of the Hong Kong Sevens in 1976, followed by the Rugby World Cup Sevens in 1993 and the World Sevens series in 1999.
-The series consists of multiple tournaments across the world, and includes the Wellington Sevens.
+The series consists of multiple tournaments across the world, including a New Zealand round.
 Tournaments are held over a weekend and feature a carnival atmosphere with the crowd donning fancy dress.

 Although touch is largely a social game, there are serious competitions, including regular trans-Tasman tests and a world cup which began in 1988.
-New Zealand has consistently finished second to Australia in the men’s and women’s competition, but has won the mixed open competition twice.
+New Zealand has consistently finished second to Australia in the men’s and women’s open competitions, but has won the mixed open competition twice.